-APPENDIX C: Procedures if an allegation is made against a schools staff member (including supply staff, volunteers and governors).
+APPENDIX C: Procedures if an allegation is made against a school staff member (including supply staff, volunteers and trustees).

 Never let allegations by a child or young person go unrecorded or unreported, including any made against you.
-There are very clear procedures that are there to protect children but also to ensure as much protection as possible against a potential false allegation involving a member of staff.
+There are very clear procedures that are there to protect children, but also to ensure as much protection as possible against a potential false allegation involving a member of staff.

-Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.
+Any allegations should be reported to the Head of School, regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.

-If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.
+If the allegation concerns the Head of School, then the CEO and the Chair of the SMC or the Chair of the Trust should be informed immediately.

-In all situations there should be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MARU can be contacted for advice and guidance.
-If they feel a referral should be made then they will advise you to complete the appropriate referral form.
+In all situations, there should be a discussion with the Local Authority Designated Officer (LADO) or, if they are not available, then MARU can be contacted for advice and guidance.
+If they feel a referral should be made, then they will advise you to complete the appropriate referral form.